Rem01Gaming/encore/website/docs/guide/what-is-encore-tweaks.md

 ### Performance Profile
 Service will continuously checking any apps or games that listed on Gamelist and If user open any of it, service will apply performance mode. this included various kernel parameters, CPU, CPU Bus, GPU, and DRAM frequencies will be locked to highest possible OPP.
 This profile will be maintained until the user close the game.

+this profile will also set game and performance-intensive app to highest possible priority for CPU and I/O resources among other running processes to ensure performance, minimize jitter and latency.

 ### Powersave Profile
 If user enables battery saver mode (except while charging), service will apply powersave mode. powersave mode will lock CPU Bus, GPU, and DRAM frequencies to lowest possible OPP for saving power.